comegrant/dbt_docs_test/projects/preselector/README.md

 The preselector project selects out the **optimal combination** of recipes through out a week.

 ## The Problem to solve

 Even though we recommend the default selection that a customer will get for a week, is this not a classical recommendation problem.
 This is due the the nature where the recommendation of the recipe $n$ is dependent on the recipes $0 \rightarrow n - 1$.

-Therefore, at the time of this writing is this more of an optimalisation problem then a ml problem, even tho a few of the optimalisation dimentions are outputs of other ml models.
+Therefore, at the time of this writing is this more of an optimalisation problem then a ml problem, even tho a few of the optimalisation dimensions are outputs of other ml models.

 ### The high-level concept

-This have lead to an approach where we do a bredth first search through a multi dimentional space.
+This have lead to an approach where we do a bredth first search through a multi dimensional space.

-Bellow is an image that tries to indicate how the pre-selector computes the different dimentions for all recipes and selects the closes one.
+Below is an image that tries to indicate how the pre-selector computes the different dimensions for all recipes and selects the closes one.
 And then goes through an iteritive process by adding one by one.

 ![Preselector Search](assets/vector-search.png)
 Here are the blue arrows candicates, the green is the target vector and the orange is the closes recipe for a given iteration.